-CRUD Methods in API integrations Clarified
+CRUD Methods in API Integrations Clarified

 The product, customer, order and other data from web stores powers the functions of various B2B e-commerce software products.
-API integration is what enable such software to retrieve and manipulate these data.
+API integration is what enables such software to retrieve and manipulate these data.
 Typically, API allows performing CRUD operations, which are the following: create, read, update and delete.
 It is a bare minimum of options in most applications on the Internet.
 CRUD operations comprise fundamental methods used for data access and management via RESTful APIs.
 Basically, CRUD actions correspond with five major HTTP methods:

 - Create = POST